kodethon/Docs/source/problems/overview.rst

     The handout folder should contain the files you expect your users to have.
 It must contain a file called README.

 - .snapshots/
-    The snapshots folder is where all student submissions are stored.
+    The hidden snapshots folder is where all submissions are stored.

 - submission/
     The test folder can optionally contain a test submission that can be used to test grading.

 - .submissions/
-    The submissions folder is where a student's latest submission will be stored.
+    The hidden submissions folder is where the latest submission will be stored.
     Inside each submission folder will be the submitted files along with an output file with your test script's output.